Posterrama/posterrama/README.md

 - AirPlay from Safari (iPhone/iPad) and enable "Guided Access" if needed
 - Or install a TV browser app and open your Posterrama URL

+### Windows and macOS (PWA + Autostart)

+Windows

+- Open Posterrama in Edge or Chrome
+- Menu → "Install app" / "Install this site as an app"
+- Autostart: Win+R → shell:startup → drag the app shortcut into that folder

+macOS

+- Open Posterrama in Chrome or Edge
+- Menu → "Install this site as an app" / "Install"
+- System Settings → General → Login Items → add the app

+Benefits

+- Fullscreen without tabs, 2–3 steps, auto‑updates via the web

 ---

 ## Coming Soon — turn it up to eleven